Kenshiro-28/MAGI/README.md

 CPU-only: 32GB of system RAM.

 GPU: NVIDIA GPU with at least 8GB VRAM.
-System RAM requirements can be lower (e.g., 16-24GB) as layers are offloaded to VRAM.
 Aim for a combined RAM + VRAM of at least 32GB.

 #### Qwen3-235B-A22B-GGUF